Burning Man Now & Then

 Camp-Night

-Final cleanup.
+Final camp cleanup.

 Cleanup